 'I knew I was going to face abuse'

-One man's forty-year fight on TV for trans rights.
+One man's forty years of fighting for trans rights on television.

 -